espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     ERROR

+Enter the Wi-Fi :term:`Passthrough Mode`.
+The ESP8266 devices can receive 2048 bytes and send 1460 bytes at most each time; the other ESP devices can receive 8192 bytes and send 2920 bytes at most each time.
+If the length of the currently received data is greater than the maximum number of bytes that can be sent, AT will send the received data immediately; Otherwise, the received data will be sent out within 20 ms.
-Enter the data sending mode.
-AT will send a packet every 20 ms or when the data reaches 2048 bytes.
-When a single packet containing ``+++`` is received, the ESP device will exit the data sending mode under the Wi-Fi passthrough mode.
+When a single packet containing :ref:`+++ <cmd-PLUS>` is received, the ESP device will exit the data sending mode under the Wi-Fi :term:`Passthrough Mode`.
 Please wait for at least one second before sending the next AT command.

-This command can only be used for single connection in the Wi-Fi passthrough mode.
+This command can only be used for single connection in the Wi-Fi :term:`Passthrough Mode`.
 For UDP Wi-Fi passthrough, the ``<mode>`` parameter has to be 0 when using :ref:`AT+CIPSTART <cmd-START>`.

 Parameters
 ^^^^^^^^^^